MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 ## 5. Harmony MCC Configuration<a name="step5">

-### Getting started with Thermostat application with WBZ451 CURIOSITY BOARD.
+### Getting Started with Modbus Server application with the WBZ451 Curiosity Board

 | Tip | New users of MPLAB Code Configurator are recommended to go through the [overview](https://onlineDocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-AFAB9227-B10C-4FAE-9785-98474664B50A) |
 | :- | :- |

-**Step 1** - Connect the WBZ451 CURIOSITY BOARD to the device/system using a micro-USB cable.
+**Step 1** - Connect the WBZ451 curiosity board to the device/system using a micro-USB cable.

 **Step 2** - The project graph of the application is shown below.

 ![](Docs/1_project_graph.PNG)

-- From Device resources, go to Wireless->Drivers->BLE and select BLE STACK.
+- From Device resources, go to Library->Harmony->Wireless->Drivers->BLE and select BLE Stack.
 Accept Dependencies or satisfiers, select "Yes".The configuration is depicted as follows.

 ![](Docs/BLE_stack.PNG)

 ![](Docs/BLE_stack2.PNG)

-- From Device resources, go to Wireless->Drivers->BLE->Profiles and select TRANSPARENT Profile.
+- From Device resources, go to  Library->Harmony->Wireless->Drivers->BLE->Profiles and select TRANSPARENT Profile.
 Accept Dependencies or satisfiers.
 The configuration is depicted as follows.

 ![](Docs/Transparent_profile.PNG)

-- From Device resources, go to Wireless->Drivers->BLE-> Services and select TRANSPARENT Service.
+- From Device resources, go to  Library->Harmony->Wireless->Drivers->BLE-> Services and select TRANSPARENT Service.
 Accept Dependencies or satisfiers.

-- From Device resources, go to Harmony->Peripherals->SERCOM and selct SERCOM0.
+- From Device resources, go to  Library->Harmony->Peripherals->SERCOM and selct SERCOM0.
 Right click on the "⬦" on UART and select STDIO.
 The configuration is depicted as follows.

 ![SERCOM0 USART](Docs/Sercom0_configuration.PNG)

-- From Device resources, go to Harmony->Peripherals->SERCOM and selct SERCOM1.
+- From Device resources, go to  Library->Harmony->Peripherals->SERCOM and selct SERCOM1.
 The configuration is depicted as follows.

 ![SERCOM0 USART](Docs/Sercom1_configuration.PNG)